Trio of Manchester businessmen seek to force bankruptcy on mortgage firm

 Three high-profile Manchester businessmen are trying to collect a $275 million defamation judgment they won in 2017 against Michael Gill of Derry and his business, The Mortgage Specialists Inc., by forcing the company into bankruptcy.

-“It’s the most efficient tool to liquidate the company and collect the claims,” said Dan Sklar, the attorney who filed the involuntary bankruptcy petition on June 27 in federal court in Manchester.
+“It’s the most efficient tool to liquidate the company and collect the claims,” said Dan Sklar, the attorney who filed the involuntary bankruptcy petition on June 27 in federal court in Concord.

 Sklar represents developer Dick Anagnost, auto dealer Andy Crews and investor Bill Greiner, the plaintiffs who won the record-breaking judgment in September 2017 against Gill.
 If the bankruptcy motion is successful, a trustee will take over The Mortgage Specialists.
 The trustee also might “go after” Nextgen Mortgage, a company run by Gill’s son, Michael James Gill Jr., in Merrimack, if it is found to be using The Mortgage Specialists’ name or intellectual property.